aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-table-manipulation/extract-row-text-from-table/_index.md

 ### How do I obtain a temporary license for Aspose.Note?
 Get a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
 ### Are there any specific system requirements for using Aspose.Note for Java?
-Refer to the official documentation for detailed system requirements.
+Refer to the documentation for detailed system requirements.